armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 ## Compatibility matrix overview

-This compatibility matrix details what is supported in the **Armory Enterprise {{< param "version" >}} release**.
+This compatibility matrix details what is supported in the **Armory Enterprise {{< param "version" >}}** release.
 Compatibility is for all minor versions of a major release version.
 Note that although Spinnaker™ is part of Armory Enterprise, what open source Spinnaker supports and what Armory Enterprise supports is not a one-to-one relationship.

 You can find the compatibility matrix for previous Armory Enterprise releases in the docs version for the release you are using: